 |317:30-5-41.||Inpatient hospital coverage/limitations|

-(a) Covered hospital inpatient services are those medically necessary services which require an inpatient stay ordinarily furnished by a hospital for the care and treatment of inpatients and which are provided under the direction of a physician or dentist in an institution approved under OAC:317:30:5-40.1(a) or (b).
-Effective October 1, 2005, claims for inpatient admissions provided on or after October 1st in acute care or critical access hospitals are reimbursed utilizing a Diagnosis Related Groups (DRG) methodology.
+(a) Covered hospital inpatient services are those medically necessary services which require an inpatient stay ordinarily furnished by a hospital for the care and treatment of inpatients and which are provided under the direction of a physician or dentist in an institution approved under OAC:317:30:5-40.1(a) or (b) Claims for inpatient admissions in acute care or critical access hospitals are reimbursed the lesser of the billed charges or the Diagnosis Related Groups (DRG) amount.

 (1) Same day admission.
 If a member is admitted and dies before the midnight census on the same day of admission, the member is considered an inpatient.

 (2) Same day admission/discharge - obstetrical and newborn stays.
 A hospital stay is considered inpatient stay when a member is admitted and delivers a baby, even when the mother and baby are discharged on the date of admission (i.e., they are not included in the midnight census).
 This rule applies when the mother and/or newborn are transferred to another hospital.

 (3) Same day admission/discharges other than obstetrical and newborn stays.
 In the event a member is admitted as an inpatient, but is determined to not qualify for an inpatient payment based on OHCA criteria, the hospital may bill on an outpatient claim for the ancillary services provided during that time.

 (4) Discharges and Transfers.
 A hospital inpatient is considered discharged from a hospital paid under the DRG-based payment system when: